 - certificate of good conduct (in some cases)

 A German driver’s licence (Führerschein) will be provided for the same category of vehicle upon request.
 Once a German driver’s licence has been issued the other licence will be retained and returned to the authority that issued it.

-Students are not considered to have transferred their legal residence, which means that they can continue to drive using their existing foreign licence.
+Students are not considered to have transferred their legal residence; this means that they can continue to drive using their existing foreign licence.
 However if a student wishes to obtain a German licence they can do so, provided they have been a resident for at least six months.

 German driving test